-In addition to providing expert witness services, Gauntlett & Associates is often requested to consult on a variety of topics of interest to its clients.
+In addition to providing expert witness services, Gauntlett Law is often requested to consult on a variety of topics of interest to its clients.
 These include:

 Helping structure appropriate insurance programs that best utilize the existing market and often negotiate unique provisions to address intellectual property, antitrust/unfair competition exposures.